jimsrc/seatos/README.md

 docker pull jimjdocker/seatos:v1
 ```

-Alternatively, this image can be build in your host like:
+Alternatively, this image can be built in your host like:
 ```bash
 # Note that <Dockerfile-directory> must be the absolute path
 # to the directory where the Dockerfile is placed (not the path